Columba Domínguez: Early life

 Columba Domínguez Alarid was born on March 4, 1929, in Guaymas, Sonora, Mexico.
 She moved to Mexico City with her family when she was very young.
 While attending a party with one of her sisters, she was discovered by the Mexican film director Emilio Fernández, who started her acting career with small roles in films such as La perla (1945) and Río Escondido (1947).

 Career

 In 1948, Fernandez gave her the antagonistic role in the film Maclovia (1948), with María Félix.
 Her performance was praised by critics and, thanks to this film, Fernández entrusted with the leading role that would become her best film: Pueblerina (1948).
-Thanks to this movie Columba rose to stardom rapidly and became known worldwide to be presented at the Karlovy Vary International Film Festival.
+Thanks to this movie, Columba rapidly rose to stardom and became known worldwide after the film was presented at the Karlovy Vary International Film Festival.
 In that same year she participated in La Malquerida, with Dolores del Río and Pedro Armendáriz.

-Following the success of Pueblerina, Columba was contracted in Italy to appear in the film L'Edera (1950).
+Following the success of Pueblerina, Columba was contracted in Italy to appear in the film L'edera (1950).
 That same year, she filmed Un día de vida (1952), which went unnoticed in Mexico, but became a huge success in the former Yugoslavia.